The Pros and Cons of Buying an Older Home

-While the thought of buying a newly built home is appealing it’s a simple fact that the majority of homes sold within the US and Canada are ‘existing’, or ‘older‘ homes.
-In fact, statistics show that around 95% of homes sold in the United States each year are existing home sales so unless you’re buying within that small 5% minority, you’re going to be buying an older home.
+While the thought of buying a newly built home is appealing, it’s a simple fact that the majority of homes sold in the U.S. and Canada are “existing” or “older” homes.
+In fact, statistics show that around 95% of homes sold in the United States each year are existing home sales.
+So unless you’re part of that small 5% minority, you’re likely buying an older home.

-Now for many of us, buying an existing home can be a very smooth and rewarding experience, especially if that home has been looked after and everything inside and outside has been well maintained.
-Homes are built to last after all, but without regular maintenance it’s amazing how quickly things can start to go wrong… but more on that in a moment.
+For many buyers, purchasing an existing home can be a smooth and rewarding experience, especially if the home has been well maintained both inside and out.
+Homes are built to last, but without regular upkeep, it’s surprising how quickly things can start to go wrong.
+More on that in a moment.

 Lot Size

-Many of the new subdivisions and communities being built these days seem to want to squeeze as many homes as they can into one small space, and while the home itself may be a good size this usually means the lot is tiny or even non-existent.
-However, this isn’t generally the case with older homes in established neighborhoods, where lots are generously proportioned and you don’t feel like you’re sharing your outdoor space with your neighbors!
+Many of the new subdivisions and communities being built today often try to maximize space by cramming as many homes as possible into a small area.
+While the homes themselves may be a good size, this usually means the lot is tiny or even non-existent.
+However, this isn’t typically the case with older homes in established neighborhoods, where lots tend to be more generously proportioned, giving you more outdoor space and privacy.

 Established Neighborhood

-This all sounds great, but of course, older homes have their drawbacks too.
-As mentioned earlier, if they have been well maintained you’re less likely to have problems down the line, though of course nobody can guarantee this.
-There are far more points that you will need to consider with an older home than you would when buying a new home, and for this reason it’s even more important to have a home inspection performed before buying.
-Some of the problems could include the following:
+While all of this sounds great, older homes do come with their drawbacks.
+As mentioned, if the home has been well maintained, you’re less likely to encounter issues.
+However, no one can guarantee this, and there are more factors to consider with older homes than with new builds.
+This is why it’s even more important to have a professional home inspection before buying.
+Some potential issues could include the following:

 The Structure

-Damp can also be a problem from above too – if eavestroughs or downspouts are broken, rainwater can be running back into the house rather than being channeled away from the house.
+Dampness can also arise from the exterior—if eavestroughs or downspouts are broken, rainwater might be flowing back into the house instead of being diverted away.

 Windows and Doors

-If the windows and doors have been replaced recently then great, but if not, older homes are renowned for having drafty windows and doors that let in the cold and ensure you pay more to heat the place.
-Consider how much it would cost to replace all the windows and doors if you decide to buy the home, or whether you’d be happy to live with a home that costs a fortune to keep warm.
+If the windows and doors have been recently replaced, that’s great!
+But if they haven’t, older homes are notorious for having drafty windows and doors that let in the cold, resulting in higher heating costs.
+You’ll need to factor in the cost of replacing these if you choose to buy the house, or consider whether you’re willing to live with the added heating expenses.

 The Roof

-Roofs don’t last forever unfortunately, so again, unless your roof shingles were replaced within the last few years you’ll need to inspect them and see how much life they have left.
-And another thing to consider is if the roof has been leaking for a while, is the roof structure ok?
-The plywood underneath the shingles could be rotting and need replacing too.
+Roofs don’t last forever.
+Unless the shingles were replaced in the last few years, you’ll need to inspect them to see how much life they have left.
+And, if the roof has been leaking for a while, you’ll want to check the roof structure itself.
+The plywood beneath the shingles could be rotting and may need replacing.

 Electrical and Plumbing